ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

   - Revised text on Expert Review when using early allocation per RFC 7120.

 * Split elision and comments in examples with CBOR Diagnostic Notation.

+* Lowercase capitalization for "client", "resource server", and "authorization server".

 * Editorial improvements.